sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 **✓ DEPLOYED TO LIVE SITE**
 - All authentication fixes pushed to GitHub repository successfully
-- Session management improvements deployed to Vercel production
+- Session management improvements deployed to Replit production
 - Live site now has proper authentication flow for user testing
 - Frontend integration ready with consistent user data and session persistence